Update 11/19/20 – Crestwood’s developers have created an inexpensive export solution called 1099-Xport. Find out if this product is right for you.

-As we discussed in a previous blog, the IRS announced big changes to reporting non-employee compensation and 1099 forms for the 2020 tax year.
+As we discussed in a previous blog, Changes to 1099 Forms in Dynamics GP, the IRS announced big changes to reporting non-employee compensation and 1099 forms for the 2020 tax year.
 The 1099-NEC has moved non-employee compensation (box 7) off of the 1099-MISC to a new form: 1099-NEC.
 The other boxes have moved around.
 The Dynamics GP update will handle which box things go into (but note the new fields on the Vendor form below).

 As we barrel toward year-end, we are beginning to get a clearer picture from Microsoft what our options are regarding the new 1099 non-employee compensation reporting rules.
 Our Dynamics GP team has explored all the possibilities and come up with a list of four options.

 The first option is one we always recommend, but realize that it can be a large undertaking: upgrade to Dynamics GP 18.3.
 The scheduled release date for this newest version is October 1st, 2020.
 If you’re running GP 2015 or older, this could be a great option for you, since extended lifecycle support has elapsed and you will no longer receive year-end updates.

 Option Two: Year-End Update

 If you are running GP 2016 or GP 2018, the best option for you will be able to apply the annual year-end update.
 This releases in November, and will automatically include the updates to the new 1099-MISC and 1099-NEC forms.